ShikhaAMishra/CircularProgressBar/README.md

 # CircularProgressBar in QML

-Use this component directly in your qml files.
+If you want to have circular progress bar use this component directly in your qml files.
 Look in main.qml for usage.